The route up to Passo del Mulaz is the quietest hike on the list of my favourite day hikes in the Italian Dolomites.

 Passo Del Mulaz - A Day Hike In The Italian Dolomites

 The route starts at Passo Rolle.
-A popular spot in winter for skiers and a busy road side spot in the summer enroute to the nearest town - San Martino Di Castrozza.
+If coming by car you can park it at Malga Juribello parking lot.
+Passo Rolle is a popular spot in winter for skiers and a busy road side spot in the summer enroute to the nearest town - San Martino Di Castrozza.

 The first small stage of this long hike begins with the well trodden path to the scenic Baita G Segantini, one of the iconic photography spots in the Dolomites.